Fix OpenClaw Telegram Errors: 401, Silent Bots, and Pairing Failures

 Can I use the same bot in multiple OpenClaw instances?

-No. Telegram bots can only connect to one instance at a time.
-If you start a second gateway with the same token, it kicks the first one offline.
-Use separate bots for separate instances.
+No. Telegram only allows one active connection per bot token.
+If you start a second gateway with the same token, Telegram disconnects the first one.
+Create separate bots (with different tokens) for each instance.

 The bot replies but says "not authorized" for certain commands.
 Why?